mjordan/createbag/README.md

 # Create Bag

 A simple utility to allow users to create a Bag from a directory on their file system.

-This utility is not intended as a replacement for the full-featured tool such as the Library of Congress's Bagger (included in their [Transfer Tools](http://sourceforge.net/projects/loc-xferutils/files/loc-bagger/)).
+This utility is not a replacement for the full-featured tool such as the Library of Congress's Bagger (included in their [Transfer Tools](http://sourceforge.net/projects/loc-xferutils/files/loc-bagger/)).
 Instead, it is intended to hide the details of creating a Bag from a filesystem directory from the end user providing a simple, familiar user interface.
 Settings for Bag creation are contained in a configuration file (that would be modified by an administrator, for example).

 ## Features so far